kyma-project/examples/jaeger/README.md

 Open the Jaeger UI in your browser under [http://localhost:16686](http://localhost:16686).

-### Deploy a workload and activate Kymas TracePipeline feature
+### Deploy a workload and activate Kyma's TracePipeline feature

 To see distributed traces visualized in Jaeger, follow the instructions in [`trace-demo`](./../trace-demo/).